wyysf-98/MoCo_Flow/README.md

 ### `Train models`

 We use 8 GPUs (NVIDIA Tesla V100) to train the models, which takes about 2~3 days as mentioned in our paper.
-In fact, you can get reasonable results after running for two or three hours after joint training stage.
+In fact, you can get reasonable results after running for two or three hours after starting joint training stage.

 First, you should initialize the canonical NeRF model.
 This may takes ~6 hours using 4 GPUs.